larawiktor-hub/Project-Ideas-And-Resources/README.md

 Not another model.
 An operating system for orchestrated intelligence.
+Not another model.

+An operating system for orchestrated intelligence.

+Foundation models created intelligence abundance.
+What is missing is orchestration.

+ASIM is a cognitive orchestration architecture for the AI-native era.

+The future will not be built by isolated models, but by systems capable of coordinating reasoning, memory, tools, agents and adaptation in real time.

+ASIM is the infrastructure layer for orchestrated cognition.
+AI = model
+AI = orchestration system
+A foundation for adaptive autonomous intelligence.

 ASIM is the orchestration layer between them.
 It is a cognitive orchestration architecture